 The presence of Radon in, on or under the land does not constitute 'contaminated land'.
 In 1996, the National Radiological Protection Board published formal advice on radon-affected areas in England.
-In 2007 the Health Protection Agency and British Geological Society launched a new dataset for England and Wales providing indicative maps covering the whole of England and Wales indicating the possibility of homes exceeding the action level of 200 Bq.m3 (400 Bq.m3 Industrial/commercial premises) in each 1km square of the Ordnance Survey National Grid.
+In 2007 the Health Protection Agency (now known as Public Health England) and British Geological Society launched a new dataset for England and Wales providing indicative maps covering the whole of England and Wales indicating the possibility of homes exceeding the action level of 200 Bq.m (400 Bq.m Industrial/commercial premises) in each 1km square of the Ordnance Survey National Grid.